Ovulation Cycle Tracking

 Ovulation cycle tracking is a fertility awareness method that can take some of the guesswork out of predicting your most fertile days of the month and maximize the chances of conception.
 Once you identify your fertile window, have intercourse frequently during those 5 days.
 And relax!
 Yes, relax!
 Studies suggest that stress interferes with fertility, but not ovulation.

 The fertile window is determined by the date of ovulation.
 Thus, it is important to know when you are ovulating.
 The rule of thumb is that ovulation occurs 14 days before your period begins.
 If you have regular periods it will be easier to predict ovulation than if your periods are irregular or your cycles are longer than 28 days.

-The fertile window is the 6 day period that ends on the day of ovulation.
-The number 6 days reflects the lifespan of sperm (5 days) and the lifespan of the egg or ovum (24 hrs.).
+The fertile window is the 6-day period that ends on the day of ovulation.
+These 6 days include the lifespan of sperm (5 days) and the lifespan of the egg or ovum.
 Although the egg is only viable for 24 hours, your partner’s sperm can survive and fertilize the egg for up to 5 days after intercourse.
 Thus, intercourse within 5 days of ovulation (the fertile window) can results in conception.
 But, intercourse closer to ovulation is the optimum time to conceive.
-That is the 3 days leading up to and including ovulation are the most fertile times or your fertility window.
+The 3 days leading up to and including ovulation are the most fertile times or your fertility window.